xarantolus/ax/README.md

 # [ax](https://ax.010.one)
 This is a minimal x86-64 emulator for WebAssembly.
 It executes real machine code and can be used to emulate x86-64 user-space programs in the browser.

+Currently implemented are <!-- stats-count-marker -->283 opcodes for 59 mnemonics (31 complete, 28 partial)<!-- stats-count-marker -->, which is only a very small subset of the more than 981 available mnemonics with at least 3684 variants <sup>[Source](https://dl.acm.org/doi/pdf/10.1145/2908080.2908121)</sup>.
+More detailed stats can be found via the [`stats.py`](stats.py) script.

 Note that not all implemented instructions work exactly the same way as on real hardware, but the goal is to be as close as possible while staying reasonable.
-Currently only around <!-- stats-count-marker -->59 mnemonics/283 opcodes<!-- stats-count-marker --> are implemented.
-This count can also be found via the [`stats.py`](stats.py) script.
+Notable exceptions are instructions that interact with the operating system (interrupts, syscalls) and the omission of all flags that are not used by jump instructions.

-Additionally, this repository contains scripts that should be interesting for anyone who wants to write an x86-64 emulator.
-The most important one, [`t.py`](t.py), automatically generates test cases for an instruction by trying out different inputs and thus finding many flag combinations.
+In addition to the emulator itself, this repository contains scripts that should be interesting for anyone who wants to write an x86-64 emulator.
+The most important one, [`t.py`](t.py), automatically generates test cases for an instruction by trying out different inputs and thus finding interesting inputs, outputs and flag combinations.
 See [automatically generate test cases](#automatically-generate-test-cases) for more information.

 ## Try it out!
 You can try out the emulator right now by visiting [the website](https://ax.010.one), selecting a suitable ELF binary and clicking "Run".
 The emulator will then execute the binary and show the output.
 Note that currently support for ELF binaries is limited/buggy (there are some problems getting libc to work), you can however use binaries from the [`examples/programs`](examples/programs) directory.
 The source code for this site is in the [`examples/web`](examples/web) directory.